 Despite not being well known internationally, pork porkolt or pörkölt (sometimes referred to as pork goulash) is one of the most popular dishes in Hungarian cuisine.

-It is basically a pork stew, usually made from the shoulder or leg of pork, with lots of the Hungarian spice paprika and onions.
+It is basically a pork stew, usually made from pork shoulder or leg, with lots of Hungarian paprika and onions.
 The gravy is formed by cooking chopped onions and meat slowly with paprika.
-The only other thing you need is salt.
+The only thing you need other than this is salt.

 Porkolt can be made from different types of meat – beef, pork, chicken – or even mushrooms.
 But when talking about porkolt in general, we usually refer to pork porkolt.